MozillaSecurity/funfuzz/src/funfuzz/js/README.md

-## Compile SpiderMonkey using compileShell
+## Compile SpiderMonkey using compile_shell

 To compile a SpiderMonkey shell, run:

-`funfuzz/js/compileShell.py -b "--enable-debug --enable-more-deterministic -R ~/trees/mozilla-central"`
+`funfuzz/js/compile_shell.py -b "--enable-debug --enable-more-deterministic -R ~/trees/mozilla-central"`

 in order to get a debug 64-bit deterministic shell, off the **Mercurial** repository located at ~/trees/mozilla-central.